 Increase in volume of blood in the heart Narrowing of the blood vessels (vasoconstriction) The causes of these remain idiopathic (unknown); Also free radicals is a major causative factor of most chronic diseases, their eradication leads to eradication of illnesses of unknown origin.

-MAIN CAUSE OF HYPERTENSION
+MAIN CAUSE OF HYPERTENSION AND IT SYMPTOMS

 THE BIOCHEMISTRY OF FREE RADICALS